 Prepare for Mount Washington Weather

-So if you're a novice climber or skier, either wait until you have more experience before attempting Mount Washington or go with a very experienced guide.
-And listen to what your guide tells you to do at all times.
+With these challenging conditions in mind, if you're a novice climber or skier, either wait until you have more experience before attempting Tuckerman or go with a very experienced guide and listen to what he or she tells you to do at all times.

 How to Prepare for Tuckerman Ravine